Csjg2002/AR-Furniture-App/README.md

 <h2>Description</h2>
 <p>
-An AR app I created in Unity using ARfoundation that allows users to preview how furniture would look in their home before they buy it.
-Users can preview many different types of furniture and change the material / colour of any item, as well as manipulate an item by rotating, scaling or moving it.
-The app also contains light estimation.
+This AR app, created in Unity using ARFoundation, allows users to preview how furniture will look in their home before making a purchase.
+It features a range of furniture types with options to change materials and colors, and users can manipulate items by rotating, scaling, or moving them.
+The app also includes light estimation to ensure realistic integration of furniture into any space.

+This project marked my introduction to the Unity XR toolkit and provided valuable experience in developing augmented reality applications.
 <br />

 <h2>AR Screenshots:</h2>